zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 ## Pre-requisites

-* **Kubernetes Clusters**: You should have at least two Kubernetes clusters that are part of the same metropolitan area network with a maximum network latency of ~10 ms between them.
+* **Kubernetes Clusters**: You should have at least two Kubernetes clusters which are part of the same metropolitan area network with a maximum network latency of 10ms between them.
 * **Version**: A single Portworx cluster of v2.1 or later release needs to be installed on both clusters.
-Also requires Stork v2.2+ on both the clusters.
+This also requires Stork v2.2+ on both the clusters.
-* **Secret Store** : Make sure you have configured a [secret store](/key-management) on both your clusters.
-This will be used to store the credentials for the objectstore.
 * **Network Connectivity**: Ports between 9001 and 9020 should be open between the two Kubernetes clusters.
 * **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.
 * **Stork helper**: `storkctl` is a command-line tool for interacting with a set of scheduler extensions.